Hola BCN: Barcelona Tourist Travel Card from €15.58 (+Airport)

 - It’s cheap.

-Your super-handy Barcelona travel card will include unlimited transport in zone one on:
+Your super-handy Barcelona travel card will include unlimited journeys in zone one on:

-- Overland trains (including the R2 from the airport to central Barcelona).
+- Overland trains (including the R2 from El Prat Airport to central Barcelona).

 - All TMB buses.